satishshinde2048/Notes-App/README.md

 ### `Features`

- + Implemented agile methodology for designing, analyzing, and developing the frontend project.
-The entire project  was planned out as a single sprint of 2 weeks.

-  + This application helps to create new flashcards and access created flashcards.

-  + Utilized React, React-Redux, and localStorage to manage data, React-router for routing, and Tailwind CSS for component development and responsive design.

-  + Improved the project’s efficiency by implementing validation using Formik.js on all the existing input fields, and extensive testing was carried out

 - **Create Note Groups:**
   - Click the "+" button to open a popup for creating a new note group.
   - No duplicate group names are allowed.